Stop! Your Lease Extension in Fir Vale and Wadsley Bridge Could Be FREE

 Why you should commence your Fir Vale and Wadsley Bridge lease extension today:

-It is conventional wisdom that a residential leasehold with more than one hundred years remaining is worth roughly the same as a freehold.
-Where an additional 90 years added to all but the shortest lease, the property will be equivalent in value to a freehold for many years ahead.
+It is conventional wisdom that a property with over 100 years unexpired lease term is worth roughly the same as a freehold.
+Where an additional 90 years added to all but the shortest lease, the premises will be equivalent in value to a freehold for decades to come.

 Lender Requirement